This Must Be the Place (film)

-The film was an Italian-majority production with co-producers in France and Ireland.
+The film was an Italian-majority production with co-producers in France and Ireland, although shot in English.
 Principal photography began in August, 2010.
 Filming took place in Ireland and Italy, as well as the states of Michigan, New Mexico, and New York.
 The film was in competition at the 2011 Cannes Film Festival.

 Plot

 Cheyenne is a wealthy former rock star, now bored and jaded in his 20-year retirement in Dublin.
-He retired after two of his teenaged fans committed suicide.
-He travels to New York to reconcile with his estranged father during his final hours, only to arrive too late.
+He retired after two of his teenaged fans died by suicide.
+He travels to New York to reconcile with his estranged father during his final hours, but since he has a fear of flying and travels by boat he arrives too late.
 The reason he gives for not communicating with his father for 30 years was that his father rejected him when he put on goth make-up at the age of 15.
 He reads his father's diary and learns about his father's persecution in Auschwitz at the hands of former SS officer Alois Lange.
 He visits a professional Nazi hunter named Mordecai Midler who tells him that Lange is small fry.

 Cheyenne begins a journey across the United States to track down Lange.
 Cheyenne finds the wife of Lange, Lange's granddaughter and a businessman.
 He buys a large gun.
 At the gun shop, a bystander delivers a soliloquy about a certain type of pistol that allows people to "kill with impunity," and given that ability, "if we’re licensed to be monsters we end up having just one desire – to truly be monsters."

 When Cheyenne eventually tracks Lange down with the aid of Mordecai, Lange, now blind, says that he received mail from Cheyenne's father for decades.
 Lange recounts the incident that led to Cheyenne's father's obsession with Lange, in which Cheyenne's father peed his pants from fear.
 Lange describes this as a "minor incident" in comparison to the true horrors of Auschwitz, but mentions that he came to admire the man's single-minded determination to dedicate his life to making his own miserable.
 Cheyenne takes a photo of Lange and whispers that it was an injustice for his father to die before Lange did.
 Cheyenne forces the old blind man to walk out into the salt flats naked, like a Holocaust victim; skin and bones and numb with fear.
 Cheyenne and Mordecai drive away soon afterwards, leaving him still standing in the flats.

-Cheyenne travels home by airplane (something he previously feared), cuts his rock-star hair and stops wearing his goth make-up, jewelry and outfits.
+Cheyenne travels home by airplane, now free from his fear of flying.
+He cuts his rock-star hair and stops wearing his goth make-up, jewelry, and outfits.